chelahmy/harubi-front/README.md

 the client and server are totally separated in term of programming approaches.
 The communication from the client to the server is using JQuery.
 The pages were made using JQuery and Bootstrap with priority for mobile usage.
 The server side is using Harubi which is based on PHP and MySQL.
 Harubi Model is based on object-relational mapping.
 Hence, low-level SQL scripting may not be necessary.
+If you are using table joins then you should consider using SQL View.

 ## Installation